 Mode of Amendment

 Amendments to the By-Laws shall be proposed by a signed petition from a majority of active members in good standing, or a two-thirds vote of Board of Directors present at a board meeting.
 Such a petition shall be sent to the President to verify authenticity and assigned to the By-Laws and Ethics Committee for study and recommendation.
-These proposed amendments may be adopted through an affirmative vote of two-thirds of the members of the Board of Directors at any annual or regular meeting, provided notice of such proposed amendment or amendments, together with the name or names of the member or members proposing the same shall be given by mail or electronically to each active member at least sixty (60) days prior to the annual or regular board meeting at which such proposed amendment or amendments shall be considered.
+These proposed amendments may be adopted through an affirmative vote of two-thirds of the members of the Board of Directors at any annual or regular meeting, provided notice of such proposed amendment or amendments, together with the name or names of the member or members proposing the same shall be given to each active member at least sixty (60) days prior to the annual or regular board meeting at which such proposed amendment or amendments shall be considered.

 Non-Profit Character of Association